 • We do all we can to be salt and light

-This event, also known as the Rapture, is the second major event on the prophetic calendar.
 This is an imminent event.
 By that, I mean that it could happen at any time.
 There are no Biblical prophecies that need to be fulfilled before this event could happen.
+It could happen today.
+(I layout several reasons I believe the Rapture will happen prior to the Tribulation in a separate article.
+Click here.)

 1 Thessalonians 4:16